Cidenroll/gitcake/README.md

 ### Database
 The SQL export is: *bitcake.sql* located in the main dir.
 Import it into your prefered SQL database.
-To **configure the database connection to the MVC framework**, go to **app/Config/database.php** , under DATABASE_CONFIG, to configure your host, root user and password.
+To **configure the database connection to the MVC framework**, go to **app/Config/database.php** (rename database.php.default to database.php), under DATABASE_CONFIG, to configure your host, root user and password and database (database should be 'bitcake')

 ### MVC
 - Models: *Bitballs* and *Logs* (located @ app/Model)